Michael Calfan

 Michael Calfan (born 12 November 1990) is a French DJ and house music producer.

 Biography

-Calfan was born in 1990 in Paris, France.
+Calfan was born in 1990 in Paris, France to François Valéry and Nicole Calfan.
 In 2008, he was discovered by Bob Sinclar who was also noted as one of the most promising artists of his label Yellow Productions.

 In late 2011, the single "Resurrection" was released through Axwell's record label Axtone Records.

 In 2014, he released the single "Prelude" through Spinnin' Records (which entered the Billboard Dance/Mix Show Airplay) and "Treasured Soul", which reached number 17 in the singles chart in the United Kingdom in April 2015.